Got a problem with your boiler? Call our emergency number 0345 594 1880

 + What is an EICR?

-A Electric Installation Condition Report (EICR) is produced following an assessment of the properties hardwired electrical system, which typically consists of the consumer unit, wiring, sockets, and switches.
+An Electric Installation Condition Report (EICR) is produced following an assessment of the property’s hardwired electrical system, which typically consists of the consumer unit, wiring, sockets, and switches.
 An EICR should be carried out at least every 5 years.

 + What is the difference between an EICR and a PAT test?